Introduction

 1st - Learning the Energy Function:

-Given the observation $o$ and action $a$ first we try to learn the Energy function $E_{\theta}(o,a)$, to output scalar badness score.
-The blue and white graph you are seeing at the right, is the energy function, learned through contrastive learning.
+Given the observation $o$ and action $a$ we first try to learn the Energy function $E_{\theta}(o,a)$, to output a scalar badness score.
+The blue and white graph on the right is the energy function, learned through contrastive learning.
 The model gives high score for bad actions, and low for good ones.

 2nd - Inference Through Optimization:

-Action predicted using $E_{\theta}(o,a)$ is not a one-to-one mapping, its one-to-many mapping, because the observation vs action landscape is multi-modal (below image see the black c curve), means given a single observation $o$ there can be multiple optimal actions to take.
-Thats why we need to perform some optimization e.g. gradient descent etc. Left part of the image shows that.
+Action predicted using $E_{\theta}(o,a)$ is not a one-to-one mapping—it’s one-to-many, because the observation vs action landscape is multi-modal (see the black c curve in the image below): given a single observation $o$ there can be multiple optimal actions to take.
+That’s why we need to perform optimization (e.g. gradient descent).
+The left part of the image shows that.

 An implicit policy represents the “action distribution $p(a \mid o )$” defined as Energy-Based Model (EBM):

-\[p_{\theta}(a \mid o) = \frac{e^{-E_{\theta}(o,a)}}{Z(o,\theta)}\]Difference between EBM ( $p_{\theta}$ ) and $E_{\theta}$ is that $E_{\theta}$ gives a scaler value (energy of the action), but $p_{\theta}$ is the probability density of the action that can occur for a given observation $o$.
+\[p_{\theta}(a \mid o) = \frac{e^{-E_{\theta}(o,a)}}{Z(o,\theta)}\]Difference between EBM ($p_{\theta}$) and $E_{\theta}$: $E_{\theta}$ gives a scalar value (energy of the action), but $p_{\theta}$ is the probability density of the action given observation $o$.

-- If actions are discrete (K possible actions), $p_θ$ is K-dimensional a vector of probabilities.
+- If actions are discrete (K possible actions), $p_\theta$ is a K-dimensional vector of probabilities.

 - If actions are continuous → $p_{\theta}$ is a probability density over a d-dimensional space.